vamshii7/tic-tac-toe/README.md

 ---

 ## 📦 License
-This project is open-sourced for educational and demonstration purposes only.
+This project is open-sourced for educational and demonstration purposes.